Submissions from 2003

 Submissions from 2001

-"Another Thing Needful": Exploring Emotions in Law.
-Book Review Of: The Passions of Law.
-Edited by Susan A. Bandes, Neal Feigenson
+"Another Thing Needful": Exploring Emotions in Law, Neal Feigenson

-Bush V. Gore: Looking at Baker V. Carr in a Conservative Mirror, Robert J. Pushaw Jr.
+Bush v.
+Gore: Looking at Baker v.
+Carr in a Conservative Mirror, Robert J. Pushaw Jr.

 Controlling Precedent: Congressional Regulation of Judicial Decision-Making, Gary Lawson

-Economic Activity as a Proxy for Federalism: Intuition and Reason in United States V. Morrison, Allan Ides
+Economic Activity as a Proxy for Federalism: Intuition and Reason in United States v.
+Morrison, Allan Ides

 Green Eggs and Legislation, Michael Stokes Paulsen